nirbhayb10/BANKING-MANAGEMENT-/README.md

-# BANKING-MANAGEMENT-
-Banking system in C++ with features like account creation, deposit, withdrawal, fund transfer, and account display.
-Uses `std::vector` for dynamic account management and a menu-driven interface for user-friendly operations.
+Banking Management System
+A simple command-line banking system implemented in C++ using object-oriented programming concepts.
+This program allows users to perform the following operations:

+- Create Account: Add new accounts with account numbers and initial balances.
+- Deposit Funds: Add money to an existing account.
+- Withdraw Funds: Withdraw money from an existing account, ensuring sufficient balance.
+- Transfer Funds: Transfer money between two accounts.
+- View Account Details: Display all accounts with their balances.

+The system supports dynamic account management using vector for flexibility.